tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-formation/list.md

 OPTIONS:
     -A, --api-key <STRING>    The API key associated with your account used to access Seaplane API endpoints [env: SEAPLANE_API_KEY]
-        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] --format <FORMAT>     Change the output format [default: table] [possible values: table, json] -h, --help                Print help information
+        --color <COLOR>       Should the output include color? [default: auto] [possible values: always, ansi, auto, never] -F, --fetch               Fetch remote Formation definitions prior to listing (by default only local state is considered) --format <FORMAT>     Change the output format [default: table] [possible values: table, json] -h, --help                Print help information
         --no-color            Do not color output (alias for --color=never)